fbranda/alaskapox/README.md

 it easier for us to add to our list.
 Just open an issue and attach a CSV / XLSX file in this repository, or email data to francesco.branda.contact@gmail.com.
 Remove any Personally Identifiable Information.

-## For more information about Alaskapox:
+## For more information about Alaskapox

 Please see our information page dedicated to [Alaskapox](https://tinyurl.com/alaskapox).
 Here you will find in-depth details about the disease, including symptoms, diagnosis, treatment, and recommendations.